LaurenceMolloy/RepoDash/docs/userguide.md

 **EXAMPLE3: Pandas Issues (with issue closure offset in the month in which it was closed)**

 Process pages 200 to 249 (50 pages) of the issues list from the Pandas repository and plot the last 6 months of issue metrics.
-Silent **-o** (offset month) option defaults to 'closed', which calculates _Total Open Issues_ as a simple aggregate of issues opened - issues closed in each month.

     python3 RepoDash.py -u pandas-dev -r pandas -m 6 -f 200 -c 50

 ![Screenshot](images/RepoDash_UserGuide_Ex3_Pandas_issue.png)

 **Notes**
+- The silent **-o** (offset month) option defaults to 'closed', which calculates _Total Open Issues_ as a simple aggregate of issues opened - issues closed in each month.
 - The silent **-d** (reference date) argument defaults to _now_.
 This falls outside of the date range observed in the data processed, so RepoDash maps the plotting timeframe to the last 6 calendar months of the data (6 months is our requested timespan).
 - RepoDash has no knowledge of any issues that were opened or closed prior to the earliest issues processed.
 For simplicity, it